kodycode/RecipeAI/README.md

 # RecipeAI

-Created a dockerized full-stack application to query food recipes from OpenAI's AI model using [OpenAI's Completions API](https://platform.openai.com/docs/api-reference/completions).
+Created a dockerized full-stack application to generate food recipes from using [OpenAI's Completions API](https://platform.openai.com/docs/api-reference/completions).

 This app was created using: